Nutrition and pregnancy: Nutrition during pregnancy

-The United States and the European Union have established vitamin and mineral recommendations for during pregnancy and lactation.
+The United States and the European Union have established vitamin and mineral recommendations during pregnancy and lactation.
 The amounts in the table below are the higher of the two.
 The citations separately list recommendations for pregnancy and lactation.
-Recommendations (RDAs = Recommended Dietary Allowances and PRIs = Population Reference Intakes) are set higher than what has been determined to be average requirements so as to address women who have above average needs.
-For some nutrients there is not enough information to set a recommendation, so the term Adequate Intake (AI) is used based on what appears to be sufficient.
+Recommendations (RDAs = Recommended Dietary Allowances and PRIs = Population Reference Intakes) are set higher than what has been determined to be average requirements so as to address women who have above-average needs.
+For some nutrients, there is not enough information to set a recommendation, so the term Adequate Intake (AI) is used based on what appears to be sufficient.